danielesteban/DarthStep/README.md

 Everything runs all together on an arduino mega with a 9V battery and is controlled via a graphical interface (in a 128x64 GLCD) and a few inputs.

-The midi outs are on separate midi channels for convenience, but like almost everything is a constant at the top of the arduino sketch.
+The midi outs are on separate midi channels for convenience, but (like almost everything) the channel numbers are constants at the top of the arduino sketch.

 Inspiration (and some code & schematics) for this project came from: